 Benefits of maintaining a healthy weight

 If you are overweight or obese, try to lose weight.
 Health professionals recommend losing 5 to 10 percent of your initial weight over the course of about 6 months.
 Even before you reach this goal, a loss of just 3 to 5 percent of your current weight can lower triglycerides and glucose levels in your blood, as well as your risk of developing type 2 diabetes.
-A 3 to 5 percent weight loss also can improve blood pressure readings, lower bad LDL cholesterol, and increase good.
+Losing more than 3 to 5 percent of your weight can improve blood pressure readings, lower bad LDL cholesterol, and increase good.